coder-shx/dianping/README.md

 ## English version
 To develop a niche review website similar to "public comment", the basic framework is vue3+JavaSpringBoot
 <br>
-6 branches are established, Lab1-5 is gradually developed, and niche comment is the final website display.
+6 branches are established, Lab1-5 is gradually developed, and niche comment is the final website display.<br>
+The front-end code is in the "frontend" branch, and the back-end code is in the "backend" branch.
 <br>
 Welcome to raise questions, suggestions, follow-up development of corresponding wechat mini programs...